Art on Wheels

 Project Description

 Lafayette’s quality of life studies, bicycle and pedestrian infrastructure studies, and community anecdotes, indicate a lack of viable cycling infrastructure, particularly end-of-trip bicycle parking in Lafayette.
 Lafayette isn’t a fully safe, walkable, or bikeable city yet, but cyclists are still here and are in need of support and we believe that community-driven efforts can make substantial progress toward creating a safe haven for cyclists.
-Many end-of-trip destinations like schools, parks, grocery stores, and local businesses lack bicycle parking.
-Installing bicycle parking that doubles as art murals on private and public property at end-of-trip destinations is a step in the right direction to expand bicycle infrastructure, inspire citizens and businesses to embrace cycling, support local artists, and boost overall ridership in Lafayette.
+Many end of trip destinations like schools, parks, grocery stores, and local businesses lack bicycle parking.
+Installing bicycle parking that doubles as art murals on private and public property at end of trip destinations is a step in the right direction to expand bicycle infrastructure, inspire citizens and businesses to embrace cycling, support local artists and manufacturers, and boost overall ridership in Lafayette.

-Phase I of this project seeks to utilize 24-Hour Citizen Project funds to purchase and strategically place Bicycle Rack Art Murals at two key locations—northside and downtown—where cyclists are already present, and bicycle parking is in demand.
-These bicycle racks, shaped like bicycles and capable of holding 2-4 bikes, will be painted by local artists through a community art competition.
+Phase I of this project seeks to utilize 24-Hour Citizen Project funds to purchase and strategically place Bicycle Rack Art Murals at three key locations—northside, downtown, and mid-town—where cyclists are already present, and bicycle parking is in demand.
+These bicycle racks, shaped like bicycles and are capable of holding 2-4 bikes, will be painted by local artists through a community art competition.
 Designed to be replicated, these Bicycle Rack Art Murals will become community art installations that businesses will want on their properties, similar to the popular Pelicans on Parade project.
 This colorful initiative encourages local businesses to invest in bicycle parking, show their support as bike-friendly establishments, and add vibrant local art to our community.

 Progress